Guajillo Chili Mussels are here for fantastic Friday night dinner!

 - Add the cleaned mussels to the pot, cover, and cook for approximately 5 minutes, if some mussels are still closed at this point, cook for an additional 1-2 minutes.
 At this time, discard any unopened mussels.

 - Top with cilantro and serve with bread to sop up the broth.
+Finish with a lime or lemon squeeze if desired.

 Check out this article to learn how to clean and debeard mussels!